UN chief urges new efforts to prevent war and promote peace

-UNITED NATIONS (AP) — The new U.N. secretary-general is urging the world organization and its 193 member states to stop focusing on responding to conflicts and do far more to prevent war and sustain peace.
+UNITED NATIONS (AP) — The new U.N. secretary-general urged the world organization and its 193 member states on Tuesday to stop focusing on responding to conflicts and do far more to prevent war and sustain peace.

-Antonio Guterres said Tuesday in his first speech to the Security Council that the multiplication of conflicts and the human and economic costs demand a new approach where a key is “translating early warning into early action.”
+Antonio Guterres said in his first speech to the Security Council since taking the reins of the U.N. on Jan.
+1 that the multiplication of conflicts and the human and economic costs demand a new approach where a key is “translating early warning into early action.”

 But he said it has proved very difficult to persuade national and international decision-makers to make prevention a priority, perhaps because “the television cameras are not there when a crisis is avoided.”